TechnicJelle/BlueMapFloodgate/README.md

 ## [TODO list](../../projects/1?fullscreen=true)

+## Support

+To get support with this plugin, join the [BlueMap Discord server](https://bluecolo.red/map-discord) and ask your questions in [#3rd-party-support](https://discord.com/channels/665868367416131594/863844716047106068).
+You're welcome to ping me, @TechnicJelle.

 ## Special thanks to
 [Camotoy](https://github.com/Camotoy/GeyserSkinManager) for their open-source plugins that gave me great examples to learn from.\
 And [TBlueF](https://github.com/TBlueF) of course for his amazing plugin and fast support with my silly questions!